-PRETEST required for all students before enrolling in INTERMEDIATE PROCESS ACTING — please email [email protected].
+PRETEST required for all NEW students before enrolling — please email [email protected]

 Before moving into an Intermediate level class students should be able to: name the parts of the stage, use abbreviations for stage directions and blocking notation, be able to define basic theatrical terms, understand CROoWw, be familiar with Lessac energies and Laban qualities as well as wanting to be given more responsibilities/homework and be willing to repeat material weekly for rehearsal and complete reading assignments in a week.
 Your current SCCT teacher is always the best reference for whether your child is ready to move up and you should email to them regarding your child’s progression if you have questions.
+It is helpful to let your Process teachers know that moving into the next level is a goal.
+This will allow them to offer your student an extra challenge to prepare for advancement.
 We strongly recommend students attend several semesters of Intermediate BEFORE requesting to test for Studio A. The instructor will be the best judge of WHEN the hopeful Studio A member should try the test.

 Improv! – Acting without a Script | 6th-12th